Chester Alan Arthur Biography

 Presidential Election of 1880

-During the campaign, rumors surfaced that Arthur was not born in the United States, thus making him ineligible for the office of vice-president.
+During the campaign, rumors surfaced Arthur was not born in the United States, thus making him ineligible for the office of vice president.
 After Arthur’s nomination, Democratic Party officials hired New York attorney Arthur P. Hinman to investigate Arthur’s heritage.
-Initially, Hinman reported that Arthur was born in Ireland and immigrated to the United States at age fourteen.
+Initially, Hinman reported Arthur was born in Ireland and immigrated to the United States at age fourteen.
 When Republicans easily debunked that falsehood, Hinman changed his story, claiming that Arthur was born in Canada while his pregnant mother was north of the border visiting relatives.
-Lacking much concrete evidence, Hinman’s accusations had little, if any, effect on the outcome of the election.
+Lacking much concrete evidence, Hinman’s accusations had little effect on the outcome of the election.

 Arthur took the vice-presidential oath of office on March 4, 1881.
 Before being sworn in, however, he and Garfield had become estranged over Garfield’s refusal to appoint Stalwart Republicans to federal offices.
 Their relationship became so strained after their inaugurations that Garfield banned Arthur from the White House.